Faculty Handbook / Section 6: Policies and Procedures

 The University standard of conduct is that no employee will report to work under the influence of or unlawfully possess, unlawfully use, or unlawfully distribute illicit drugs and alcohol on University property or as part of any University activities.

 Legal Sanctions (Alcohol and Drug)

 State law prohibits the possession of alcoholic beverages by persons under age 21, punishable for the first offense by a possible term of imprisonment not exceeding 60 days and/or a $500 fine.
 Serving or selling alcohol to minors is also a criminal offense.

 The illegal possession or sale of alcohol and drugs has a wide range of consequences from the minimal punishment of a fine to very long terms in state or federal prison for certain drug offenses.

 Drug and Alcohol counseling and rehabilitation programs are available through the Employee Assistance Program.
 [Note that the Faculty Assistance Program, part of the Employee Assistance Program, Web site at http://www.eap.fsu.edu, is available to assist faculty and staff on a strictly confidential basis with a number of personal problems that may be affecting the faculty member’s work including family, financial, emotional and stress, in addition to substance abuse.]

-The Florida State University, through an agreement with the Student Counseling Center, also provides referral advice to faculty with substance abuse problems.
-A Dean and Department Chair who determines that a faculty member in their unit may have such a problem will contact the Dean of the Faculties, who will arrange for assistance from the Faculty Assistance Program.
+Florida State University, through an agreement with the Student Counseling Center, also provides referral advice to faculty with substance abuse problems.
+A Dean and Department Chair who determines that a faculty member in their unit may have such a problem will contact the Vice President for Faculty Development and Advancement, who will arrange for assistance from the Faculty Assistance Program.
 The goal of this service is to counsel the at-risk faculty member into participating in a rehabilitation program at one of the local service agencies or a similar program in the private sector.

 In addition, help is also available through the following: